FSBO vs. Cash Home Buyer in Florida

 FSBO Cons & Hidden Risks:

 • The "Buyer's Agent" Trap: Most retail buyers have agents.
-Those agents will demand a 3% commission to bring their buyer to your house.
-If you refuse, they won't show your home.
+Those agents will ask for compensation to bring their buyer to your house.
+If you refuse, your buyer pool may be smaller.

-• Legal Liability: Florida real estate transacations require extensive disclosures (lead paint, sinkholes, HOA details, Chinese drywall).
-If you fill these out incorrectly, the buyer can sue you after closing.
+• Legal Liability: Florida real estate transactions require extensive disclosures (lead paint, sinkholes, HOA details, Chinese drywall).
+If you fill these out incorrectly, you may create post-closing legal risk.

-• Wholesaler Spam: The moment your phone number goes live on Zillow FSBO, you will be inundated by calls from "wholesalers" tying up your property with contracts they have no intention of closing on.
+• Wholesaler Spam: The moment your phone number goes live on Zillow FSBO, you may receive calls from investors, wholesalers, agents, and lead buyers.
+Some are legitimate; others may try to tie up the property without clear closing capacity.

 • Financing Fallout: Retail buyers need mortgages.
 You will have to decipher if a buyer's "pre-approval" letter is actually solid.
 Appraisals can come in low, forcing you to drop the price weeks into the process.